manha1205/navassist_STM32/readme.md

 Command buffering implemented so characters are stored until Enter is pressed.

-Confirmed commands can be sent through PuTTY and processed by HandleCommands().
+Confirmed commands can be sent through PuTTY and processed by 'HandleCommands()'.

 Verified LEDS update based on UART commands.